MOZA AB6 Flight Simulator

 What are the buttons and sliders on the AB6 base used for?
 What can I assign them to?

-Additionally, two analog sliders can be assigned to axes such as throttle, airbrake, or view zoom.
+Two analog sliders can be assigned to axes such as throttle, airbrake, or view zoom.

 What is the movement range of the AB6 base?
 Is it the same as the AB9?